Asphalt Calculator — Tons, Yards & Cost

 How many tons of asphalt do I need per square foot?

-At 3 inches compacted with standard HMA (145 lbs/cu ft), you need approximately 0.0181 tons per square foot — or about 55 square feet per ton.
-At 2 inches, that rises to roughly 80 sq ft per ton; at 4 inches, closer to 41 sq ft per ton.
+At 3 inches compacted with standard HMA (145 lbs/cu ft), you need approximately 0.018 tons per square foot — about 55 square feet per ton.
+At 2 inches: ~80 sq ft per ton.
+At 4 inches: ~41 sq ft per ton.

 How many square feet does 1 ton of asphalt cover?